yuyuer0906/BacPosNeg/README.md

 ### Example

-We have provided example data for users to test both genome classification and GP/GN ratio calculation.
+We have provided example data for users to test both genome classification and GP/GN bacteria ratio calculation.
 You can find them in `genome_classifier/example` directory and `ratio_calculator/sample` dierctory.

 ### License